RCAW

 Tea and Coffee

-10:00 -10:30
+10:00 -10:40

 WELCOME & OPENING CEREMONY

-Welcome and introduction by RCAW Co-Convenors – Dr Marcelo de Andrade & Malini Mehra, Rio Climate Action Week (RCAW)
+Welcome and introduction by RCAW Co-Convenors: Dr Marcelo de Andrade & Malini Mehra, Rio Climate Action Week (RCAW)

-Opening prayer blessings and readings by indigenous and faith leaders, Marcos Terena Xane leader & founder, United Indigenous Nations, and Álvaro Tukano, or Doéthiro, political leader, thinker, and Shaman from the Yepã Mahsã or Tukano people.
+Opening prayer blessings by indigenous and faith leaders, Marcos Terena Xane leader & founder, United Indigenous Nations, and Álvaro Tukano, or Doéthiro, political leader, thinker, and Shaman from the Yepã Mahsã or Tukano people.

 Keynote Address: “What would Maurice do?
 Reflections on the architect of the Rio Earth Summit and modern challenges”

-Hanne Strong, Founder & President, Manitou Foundation
+Hanne Strong, Founder & President, Manitou Foundation (video message)

 Keynote Address: “Reviving the Spirit of Rio: the COP30 Presidency and a new era of global Mutirão”